seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 # 🧊 Restore Splunk Frozen Buckets Easily: Local, S3, or Custom S3-Compatible Storage

 In Splunk Enterprise, frozen buckets represent the final stage of the index lifecycle; data that has aged beyond its retention policy and has been archived to save space.
-Depending on your setup, these frozen buckets may be written to local directories, AWS S3, or custom S3-compatible endpoints.
+Depending on your setup, these frozen buckets may be written to local directories, AWS S3, or custom S3 compatible endpoints.

 But what happens when you need to access that archived data again?

-Splunk provides a way to restore archived frozen buckets into the thaweddb directory of an index, making the data searchable once more — without reindexing.
+Splunk provides a way to restore archived frozen buckets into the thaweddb directory of an index, making the data searchable once more without reindexing.

 In this post, we’ll introduce a flexible Python script that simplifies this restore process, whether your archive is stored:
 - *Locally* 🗄️